RGBCube/site/site/blog/nix-iceberg.md

 }
 ```

-Evaulate this expression with `nix eval --debugger --expr/--file` and see.
+Evaluate this expression with `nix eval --debugger --expr/--file` and see.

 <!-- TODO: Mention that this didn't use to work. -->